Getting started with Maestro

 You can also deploy to your own servers.
 First you need to add them as registered servers.

-In production environments we suggest using a server with at least 1GB of memory and 4 cores.
 Learn more about choosing the right size for your servers.

 During the build and deployment process you can view the log to see what’s happening behind the scenes.

 The initial deployment process may take 15 minutes or more, because Maestro needs to provision the new server from the ground up.
 You can close the window and Maestro will send you an email when the deployment is complete.